 (4) After its investigation, the division shall make an initial determination as to whether there is sufficient cause to classify the dog as aggressive or dangerous.
 The division shall provide written notification of sufficient cause finding, to the owner, by registered mail, certified hand delivery (signed receipt) or service of process.
 The owner shall be afforded an opportunity for a hearing before a special master prior to a final determination of the classification.
 If the owner decides to appeal the initial determination, the owner shall file a written request with the division for a hearing before the special master within seven (7) calendar days from the date of receipt of the notification of the sufficient cause finding and if requested, the hearing shall be held as soon as possible, no sooner than five (5) calendar days and not more than twenty-one (21) calendar days after receipt of the request from the owner.
-Said written request must be accompanied by an appeal bond the appropriate filing fee and any applicable fees for the care and boarding of said dog (due through the fifth day following the date of the request for hearing), as well as the cost of the investigation.
-The filing fee appeal bond and any other applicable fees shall be established by the board by resolution and are nonrefundable.
+Said written request must be accompanied by an appeal bond and any applicable fees for the care and boarding of said dog (due through the fifth day following the date of the request for hearing.
+The appeal bond and any other applicable fees shall be established by the board by resolution.
 The appeal bond shall be remitted to the division in the form of a money order, a certified check, a cashier's check, or a bank check payable to the county.
 The division shall provide notice of the hearing to the owner by U.S. mail, electronic mail, facsimile, certified mail or certified hand delivery.
 If the owner after seven (7) calendar days from the delivery of the "notice of intent to classify/sufficient cause notice," has not filed a written request for a hearing, the process will proceed and the dog shall be classified as dangerous.

 - (5) Once a hearing date is set, failure to appear before the special master may, at the special master's discretion, result in the dismissal of the hearing with prejudice.
 In such instances, the process will proceed and the dog shall be classified as aggressive or dangerous. - (6) Once a dog is classified as aggressive or dangerous, the division shall provide written notification to the owner by registered mail, certified hand delivery (signed receipt) or service of process.
-The owner may then file a written request for hearing in the county court petition for certiorari in the Circuit Court of the Fifteenth Judicial Circuit Court to appeal the classification within thirty (30) ten (10) business days after receipt of a written determination of aggressive or dangerous dog classification.
-If the division allows the owner to maintain possession of the dog during the a dangerous dog appeal, the owner must confine the dog in a securely fenced or enclosed area to prevent the dog from escaping or coming in contact with any person or domestic animal other than a person or domestic animal in the immediate household of the owner, pending a resolution of the appeal.
+The owner may then file a petition for certiorari in the Circuit Court of the Fifteenth Judicial Circuit Court to appeal the classification within thirty (30) days after receipt of a written determination of aggressive or dangerous dog classification.
+If the division allows the owner to maintain possession of the dog during a dangerous dog appeal, the owner must confine the dog in a securely fenced or enclosed area to prevent the dog from escaping or coming in contact with any person or domestic animal other than a person or domestic animal in the immediate household of the owner, pending a resolution of the appeal.
 If the division allows the owner to maintain possession of the dog during an aggressive dog appeal, the owner must confine the dog in a securely fenced or enclosed area to prevent the dog from escaping or coming in contact with any domestic animal other than a domestic animal in the immediate household of the owner, pending a resolution of the appeal.